dhj03/stroams/backend/README.md

 If you get any errors relating to `flask_cors`, ensure you have installed all the necessary Python libraries.

-Please note: For routes such as `standup/start` and `message/sendlater` you are not required to account for situations whereby the server process crashes or restarts whilst waiting.
-If the server ever restarts while these active "sessions" are ongoing, you can assume they are no longer happening after restart.

 ## Interface specifications

 ### 1. Input/Output types